2biteWolf/AW_mediaQS/README.md

 # AW_MediaQS

-Browser extension for quick saving, opening and copying media files with customizable hotkeys.
+Browser extension for quick saving, opening and copying media files with customizable hotkeys without context menu.
+Just move mouse cursor on media and push hotkey!
+Compatibly with chrome and operaGX.
+Custom folders work on Windows.
+Mac and Linux not tested.
+The extension was made according to my need, but it may be useful to someone with the same needs.

 ## Features
 - 🖼️ **Save media files** with one click